 We often attribute our stress and anxiety to external circumstances.
 And why wouldn’t we?
 A global crisis is bound to cause stress.
 Financial troubles make us worry.
 When our kids are going through a tough time, we feel the strain.

-But unfortunately, this way of thinking means that we are leaving our mental wellbeing in the hands of everyone but ourselves.
+But unfortunately, this way of negative thinking means that we are leaving our mental wellbeing in the hands of everyone but ourselves.
 And we don’t have to.
-We simply have to learn how to reduce stress and anxiety by changing our mindset.
+We simply have to learn how to reduce stress with positive thinking.

 You can’t change what other people do or what’s happening in the world around you.
 But you can take ownership of yourself and how you respond.
 You can inch your perspective over to a new angle and suddenly feel the pressure alleviate.
-It’s actually quite an empowering thought.
+It’s actually quite empowering to embrace the importance of positive thinking.

 If you don’t acknowledge your own power, then you will be overrun by the negative effects of stress — poor sleep, high blood pressure, loss of joy, anxiety attacks, and unhealthy coping mechanisms that cause more damage than good.